CDMonsalveA/AI_OR_Workflow/README.md

 ## Description

-this project contains the basis used in the monograph to achieve the degree of industrial engineer entitled:
+This project contains the basis used in the monograph to achieve the degree of industrial engineer entitled:
 > [METHODOLOGICAL DESIGN FOR INTEGRATION OF OPERATIONS RESEARCH AND ARTIFICIAL INTELLIGENCE: SUPPORT FOR LOCATION-ALLOCATION MODELING IN FOOD LOGISTICS](http://hdl.handle.net/11349/92955)

 for the state of the repository at the time of the monograph, you can check tag [v1.0](github.com/CDMonsalveA/AI_OR_Workflow/releases/tag/v1.0)